entando-k8s/entando-k8s-operator-common/README.md

 specify an alternative Realm if you would like.
 This is useful in scenarios where you have to share a single Keycloak instance in a multi-tenant setup.

+## Step 6: Using more advanced Capability resolution options

+### Requesting a OIDC Capability on-demand

+Scenario identifier: requestOidcCapabilityOnDemandAndConnectToIt

+## Step 7: More advanced Capability resolution techniques.

+## Requesting a Capability to be shared at the Cluster level

+Scenario identifier: shouldProvideClusterScopeCapability

+## Requesting a Capability to be shared at the Namespace level

+Scenario identifier: shouldProvideNamespaceScopedCapability

+## Requesting a Capability to be shared at the Cluster level but using Labels for identification

+Scenario identifier: shouldProvideLabeledCapability

+## Requesting a Capability to be dedicated to the requesting resource

+Scenario identifier: shouldProvideDedicatedCapability

+## Requesting a Capability with a specific name and namespace

+Scenario identifier: shouldProvideSpecifiedCapability

+## Step 8: Implementing your own Capability Controller

+## Typical Directly Deployed Capability

+Scenario identifier: ???

+## A Capability that points to an externally provided service

+Scenario identifier: ???
+__

 ## Some more key interfaces
 Here are some of the key interfaces to implement by consumers